31. Glossary

 In the context of Sublime Text, a file type refers to the type of file as determined by the applicable

 .sublime-syntaxsyntax definition.
-However, this is an ambiguous term and in some instances it could also be used with the broader meaning it has in technical texts.- Focus Group
+However, this is an ambiguous term and in some instances it could also be used with the broader meaning it has in technical texts.- focus

 - GUI